saitama951/ClickHouse/src/Parsers/Kusto/KQL_ReleaseNote.md

       KQL-CH : column with same name (not common) -> right_.column
    - filters
       ADX: Kusto is optimized to push filters that come after the join, towards the appropriate join side, left or right, when possible
-      KQL-CH: because in the domanin of KQL, does not know the schema of tables, so the push need to manualy done by user, like:
+      KQL-CH: because in the domanin of KQL, does not know the schema of tables, so the push need to manually done by user, like:
       ```
       t1|join kind = innerunique t2 on key | where value == 'val1.2'
       ```